Welcome to Architectonic.io, the newsletter that arrives fresh and ready to pour, but thankfully sets a lot faster than concrete!

 Shigeru Ban’s work recognized as he wins AIA Gold Medal 2026

-He once told The Guardian “The lifespan of a building has nothing to do with the materials.
-It depends on what people do with it.
+His philosophy is a necessary reminder for us all: “The lifespan of a building has nothing to do with the materials...
 If a building is loved, then it becomes permanent.
 When it is not loved, even a concrete building can be temporary.”
-I think we all should get inspired by these words to put a little more care into our every day.
-Read more about Shigeru Bans work here, and more about the prize acknowledgement here.

 The Detail